Plikt/Cumulative-Culture-in-Children/README.md

-# gearpermutations
+#Gear Permutations
-Working with researchers at Yale to determine the powerset a set of gears we could use for preliminary testing.
+Working with researchers at Yale to determine the powerset of gears we could use for preliminary testing in a study on the development of cumulative culture in children.